 School of European Culture and Languages

 English Language and Linguistics is part of the School of European Culture and Languages (SECL).
-A multidisciplinary academic school, alongside English Language and Linguistics students, SECL’s community includes students of Comparative and World Literature, French, German, Italian and Hispanic Studies, of Classical and Archaeological Studies, Ancient History and Classical Studies, Religious, and Asian Studies, and Philosophy.
+A multidisciplinary academic school, alongside English Language and Linguistics students, SECL’s community includes students of Comparative Literature, French, German, Italian and Hispanic Studies, of Classical and Archaeological Studies, Ancient History and Classical Studies, Religious, and Asian Studies, and Philosophy.
 Such a diverse range of interests leads to a fascinating timetable of events and makes the School an exciting place to study.

 Language is central to everything human beings do and in English Language and Linguistics we pride ourselves on our multidisciplinary focus, which explores language in all its aspects: from the physical properties of speech sounds to the structure of words and sentences, the relationship between language and society and the interface between speech and writing.

 The breadth of our research interests is reflected in the wide range of modules we offer at Kent.
 Through studying this most fundamental of human activities, you develop analytical and writing skills as you explore and debate the latest models and theories.

 At Kent you are taught by enthusiastic and committed lecturers with a genuine passion for their subject.
 They challenge you to develop your own opinions and ideas, encouraging you to become an independent thinker.

 support both during teaching sessions and in one-to-one meetings, and our staff